prof-rossetti/omniparser-starter-py/README.md

 # omniparser-starter-py

-Contains starter code and data for the "Omniparser" Exercise.
+The "Omniparser" is a test-driven exercise in parsing data files in different formats (TXT, JSON, CSV, etc.).

 ## Installation

-Fork [this repo](https://github.com/prof-rossetti/omniparser-starter-py), then clone it to download it onto your local computer.
-Then navigate here from the command-line:
+Fork [this repo](https://github.com/prof-rossetti/omniparser-starter-py), then clone or download your forked repo onto your local computer, and navigate into its root directory from the command-line:

 ```sh
 cd omniparser-starter-py